istresearch/surveyCleanR/README.md

 # surveyCleanR

 This is an R package for basic survey data cleanup.
+It makes it easier to run regression models and it accounts for missing data.

+## Installation

+require('devtools')
+install_github('istresearch/surveyCleanR')

+## Usage

+df_numeric <- vectorize_df(df, strata_cols = c(col1,col2,col3))

 ## Future Directions

-Allow input of parameters to specify strata within which to estimate values
+- Random assignment of dichotomous or categorical variables.
+- Have this random assignment occur within a stratum.